-Q. Where can I purchase a Victorinox Swiss Army Timepiece?
+Q. Where can I purchase a Victorinox Swiss Army Watch?

 Q. I would like to replace a leather band with a bracelet, where can I get one?

-Q. How do I know if I have a real Victorinox Swiss Army Timepiece?
+Q. How do I know if I have a real Victorinox Swiss Army Watch?

-A. Only an authentic Victorinox Swiss Army Timepiece has the words " Victorinox Swiss Army" or "Swiss Army" printed right on the dial.
+A. Only an authentic Victorinox Swiss Army watch has the words " Victorinox Swiss Army" or "Swiss Army" printed right on the dial.

 Q. How do I know when the battery needs changing?